 The Misti volcano (242900N, 8196400S, 5820 masl) is located on the western edge of the Western Cordillera of the Andes, bordering to the southeast with the extinct Pichu Pichu stratovolcano, to the northwest with the Chachani volcanic complex, to the east with the puna plateau and to the west with the tectonic basin of Arequipa, where the city of the same name is located.

-The crater of the Misti volcano is 18 km from the center of the city of Arequipa and the difference in altitude between the city and the top of the volcano is around 3.5 km.
+The crater of the Misti volcano is 18 km from the center of the city of Arequipa in Peru and the difference in altitude between the city and the top of the volcano is around 3.5 km.

 A young volcano with important historical eruptive activity